Charlie Blackmon Player Props: Rockies vs. Nationals

 Charlie Blackmon At The Plate

-- Blackmon leads Colorado with an OBP of .391 this season while batting .333 with zero walks and four runs scored.

-- He ranks 46th in batting average, 57th in on base percentage, and 50th in slugging among qualifying batters in MLB action.
+- Blackmon is hitting .292 with two doubles, a home run and a walk.

-- In four of six games this season (66.7%), Blackmon has reached safely via hit, and that includes multiple hits twice.
+- Blackmon has gotten a hit in four of seven games this year (57.1%), with multiple hits twice.

-- He has hit a home run in one of six games, and in 4.3% of his plate appearances.
+- He has hit a home run in one of seven games, and in 3.7% of his plate appearances.

 - Blackmon has picked up an RBI in two games this year, with multiple runs batted in once.